Procurement lead time: Definition, formula, and how to reduce it

 The final stage involves transportation and delivery.
 Key steps include:

 Unpredictable supply chain disruptions, customs delays, or inaccurate deliveries can slow down this stage.
-Businesses can reduce risks by working with reliable logistics providers, maintaining real-time tracking systems, and diversifying suppliers to ensure supply chain resilience.
+You can reduce risks by working with reliable logistics providers and diversifying your suppliers, but it also helps to implement or maintain automated, real-time tracking systems.

-Calculating procurement lead time helps businesses understand how long it takes to source, order, and receive goods.
+Calculating procurement lead time helps you understand how long it takes to source, order, and receive goods.
 To calculate procurement lead time, use the following formula:

-For example, a company ordering office supplies might experience:
+For example, a company ordering office supplies might experience the following timeline:

 - Pre-processing (internal approvals, vendor selection) takes 3 days